 “But in the national team Carrick doesn’t play that important a role.
 I could see him being an important figure in making the team better, but it doesn’t happen.”

-The persitant and eventually-fruitless attempts to get Steven Gerrard and Frank Lampard to develop a functioning relationship cost England the services of Paul Scholes and perhaps Carrick too.
+The persistent and eventually-fruitless attempts to get Steven Gerrard and Frank Lampard to develop a functioning relationship cost England the services of Scholes and perhaps Carrick too.

 The England fans who never rated Carrick were not alone.
-When he joined United from Spurs for just over £18million in summer 2006, supporters of both clubs seemed distinctly underwhelmed.
+When he first joined United from Spurs, supporters of both clubs seemed distinctly underwhelmed.

-But Mark Longden of the Independent Manchester United Supporters’ Association agreed it was a good deal – for Spurs: “I cannot understand what is going on.
+But Mark Longden of the Independent Manchester United Supporters’ Association agreed: “I cannot understand what is going on.
 I have not spoken to anybody who, when £18.6m became available, would have spent that on Michael Carrick.”

-Most United fans – still not all, even after all these years – now rate Carrick as highly as he deserves to be, and they are not the only ones.
+Most United fans finally came to rate Carrick as highly as he deserved to be, and they are not the only ones.
 These guys know a bit about what they’re talking about…

 “I am a big fan of Michael Carrick.
 He is one of the best holding midfielders I’ve ever seen in my life by far.
 He’s the level of Xabi Alonso, Sergio Busquets in Barcelona and Munich.” – Pep Guardiola